xerial/silk-bootstrap/README.md

 Download [tar.gz archive](https://github.com/xerial/silk-bootstrap/archive/master.tar.gz) or
 [.zip](https://github.com/xerial/silk-bootstrap/archive/master.zip) of this project, then extract the contents.

-Alternatively, you can run the following commands to extract the scala-min
+Alternatively, you can run the following commands to extract the silk-bootstrap project:
-project:

 ```shell
 $ mkdir myproject